 I’ve come up with the idea of this interview series, because I realised how people feel so overwhelmed about all the bad news we are flooded by media outlets.
 On one hand, the truth is, if we carry on like this, the future will be grim.
-On the other hand, we also need to read positive and uplifting stories how lots of lots of good people with green heart trying to save the planet – and they are succeeding.
+On the other hand, we also need to read positive and uplifting stories about how lots of lots of good people with a green heart are trying to live more environmentally friendly and save the planet – and they are succeeding.
 But we all have to be part of the change, as I’ve read it lately and totally agree with this statement form the Zero Waste Chef Anne-Marie Bonneau: “We don’t need a handful of people doing zero waste perfectly.
 We need millions of people doing it imperfectly.”

 Interview with Ruth from Craft With Cartwright.